r-chong/DreamlandAI/README.md

 ## How to Run
 To run the game, follow these steps:

-1. Clone the repository to your local machine using `git clone <repo-link>`.
+1. Clone the repository to your local machine using `git clone https://github.com/r-chong/DreamlandAI.git`.
-2. Navigate to the directory of the game using `cd <directory-name>`.
+2. Navigate to the directory of the game using `cd StorytellerGPT`.
-3. Install the required dependencies using `pip install -r requirements.txt`.
 4. Run script `python app.py`
 5. Visit localhost:8501